gsrohde/betydbdoc-dataentry/Finding Published Data.md

 ###  Finding a citation in Mendeley

 To find a citation in Mendeley, go to the project folder.
-Group folders and personnel are listed in [Table 1](#Table 1).
+Group folders and personnel are listed in table 1.
 By default, data entry technicians should enter data from papers which have been indicated by a yellow star and in the order that they were added to the list.
 Information and data to be collected from a paper can be found under the 'Notes' tab and in